 CSAs are required to report Clery Act qualifying crimes and mandated policy violations of which they are aware, on a timely basis, to Baylor University Department of Public Safety.
 Under the Clery Act, CSAs are only obligated to report, Clery Act qualifying crimes and mandated policy violations which occurred on campus, in public areas bordering campus and in certain non-campus buildings owned or controlled (leased) by the University.
 The qualifying crimes, policies and geographic designations are defined in CSA training.

 Disclosure of relationships or situations where a real or percieved conflict of interest could exist.
-(Governance, Risk & Compliance)
+(Office of Internal Audit and Management Analysis)

 The Digital Millennium Copyright Act ("DMCA"), Pub.
 L. 105-304 requires the designation of an agent to received claimed copyright infringement notifications.
 Use this reporting mechanism if you believe any of your works are being infringed upon by any domain owned by Baylor University.